Laud of Coutances

 As a healing saint, he is invoked for maladies of the eyes and especially blindness.
 The reputed healing spring at Courcy dedicated to him is a site of pilgrimage.

 He is commemorated September 21 in the French Martyrology, and September 22 in the Roman Martyrology.

+St. Laud's Church in Sherington and St Laudus (Laud) in the civil parish of Mabe, Cornwall, are the only churches in England known to be dedicated to Saint Laud.